cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    (10 rows)

-If your target index does not have the same name as the underlying keyspace, you can specify targeted indices names in ``es_options``.
+If your target index does not have the same name as the underlying keyspace one, you can specify the targeted indice names in ``es_options``.

 .. code::